48 Hours in Inverness and Loch Ness

 Head back into Inverness to try out one of MacGregors Bar’s set beer menus.
 Each order is set so that each drink compliments the next in its flavour profile, and all have been handpicked to represent the bar’s featured Scottish breweries.

-Located within a converted church, The Mustard Seed has retained many of the church’s original period features and boasts a double-height ceiling and a beautiful open log fire.
+Located within a converted church The Mustard Seed has retained many of the church’s original period features and boasts a double-height ceiling and a beautiful open log fire.
 Its top-floor terrace is perfect for picturesque views of the River Ness.
 As well as a la carte, Chef also produces daily specials, which may include treats such as seared eye fillet of Highland beef served with a malt whisky cream sauce.

 22:00 PARTY THE NIGHT AWAY

 The city is packed with brilliant live music options if you wish to continue your night out after dinner.
 Johnny Foxes & The Den is a traditional Scottish pub with live music every night and its wine bar and nightclub, The Den, offers live music alongside DJs and dancing until 3am.
 Award-winning Hootananny is a great place to go for a traditional Scottish folk music programme and weekly ceilidh parties (upstairs is its sister venue Mad Hatters, which specialises in live rock music).
 Elsewhere The Market Bar also hosts live folk music and Gellions Bar is home to one of longest-established Saturday Ceilidhs in Inverness city centre.